What is depression?

 - Preventing life's stressors from controlling the ability to cope

 You can read about these patterns in much more detail on my blog, by following this link to my seven article series on depression and its treatment.

-On average, treatment will take about seven sessions, and the hypnotic part of most of these sessions is recorded onto CD for the client to use at home after the sessions.
+On average, treatment will take about seven sessions, and the hypnotic part of most of these sessions is recorded as an MP3 or CD for the client to use at home after the sessions.
 This gives the client a library of recordings and is particularly helpful in reinforcing the suggestion work.
 Occasionally, some regression work is also needed, to address the causes of any persistent anxiety originating in childhood, but this work is only done once the symptoms of depression have been lifted.

 To find out more, please avail of a free